gem-pasteur/PanACoTA/doc/source/develop.rst

     py.test test/test_<unit or functional>/<test_file.py>::<test_name>

 When you run tests (all of them or individual ones), it will also always generate the coverage report.
 Open ``htmlcov/index.html`` on your browser if you want to check code coverage of your new function/module.
-The on-line version can be found `here <http://aperrin.pages.pasteur.fr/pipeline_annotation/htmlcov/>`_, and is automatically updated at each push on master branch.
+The online version can be found `here <http://aperrin.pages.pasteur.fr/pipeline_annotation/htmlcov/>`_, and is automatically updated at each push on master branch.

 .. warning:: If you add new features, or modify existing scripts please complete/update the tests!